 A while back, my husband was out of town for three or four days.
 Every time that happens, I notice what I count on him to do around the house.
 We, like most of us, have separate responsibilities.
 I don’t retrieve the dead mouse from behind the trash, or reset the trap.
 He has practically forgotten how to turn on the stove.
 If something happened to one of us, either the house would be overridden with rodents or fast food wrappers would abound in said trash.

 That happens in an emotional realm as well.
 I count on his patience, because I need reminding every now and then that good things come to those who wait.
-He counts on something about me…probably my energy.
-I’ll have to ask him, but I know he does.
+He counts on my energy; I think ahead and plan things.

 Interdependence.
 Being there for each other.
 Having the others’ back.
 Keeping your partner in your head when you make decisions, whether it’s buying their favorite piece of fruit at the grocery store, or deciding not to flirt back with someone at a party.